 Should You Implement a Paywall?

 A hard paywall is probably not the right solution for everyone, but you could set up a soft paywall with limited access to content with settings that work for you.
+Also, it is recommended to conduct a thorough research on different paywall services.
 If you find the sweet spot for your publication, you could potentially increase your overall revenue without any significant impact on casual readership numbers or display ad revenues.

 Keep in mind though that users generally don’t view paywalls favourably, according to a survey conducted by Canadian Media Research Consortium on 1700 people, 92% of participants who read the news online would rather find a free alternative than pay for their preferred site (in comparison to 82% of Americans), while 81% stated that they would absolutely not pay for their preferred online news site.

 To sum up, paywalls can be great revenue strategy, with a couple of conditions: First, your publication is already somewhat established and has a sizeable readership, and second, you must also be convinced that at least a certain percentage of your readers will be willing to pay to access your content; failing these, the entire exercise will likely be a lesson in frustration.